 What muscles does dancer pose work?

 Dancer pose is a full-body expert posture.
 The standing leg quadriceps and gluteus medius work isometrically to hold you upright.
 The spinal erectors and core create the backbend.
 The hip flexors and quadriceps of the lifted leg get a loaded stretch.
 The shoulder external rotators of the catching arm support the lift.
-It is one of the few yoga poses that combines strength, mobility, and balance in one shape.
+It's one of the few yoga poses that combines strength, mobility, and balance in one shape.

 Why do I fall out of dancer pose so fast?